-- Do recreation setting characteristics for each access site support the desired condition? - What physical constraints exist at each access location? - Do physical site limitations restrict the ability to separate uses? - Are there known sensitive resources in the target access location? - Can the project avoid impacts to these resources or mitigate through design solutions? - Do site constraints (topography, surface materials, etc.) and budget allow for the design of barrier-free access or universal accessibility?
-If not, how is this issue addressed? - Which sites best work with the naturally-occurring or human-induced river processes and geomorphology of the river?
+- Do recreation setting characteristics for each access site support the desired condition? - What physical constraints exist at each access location? - Do physical site limitations restrict the ability to separate uses? - Are there known sensitive resources in the target access location? - Can the project avoid impacts to these resources or mitigate through design solutions? - universal accessibility?
+If not, how is this issue addressed? - river?

 Canoeists on the Namekagon Wild and Scenic River enjoy family trips with brimful canoes and expect easy access to facilities.
 Many boaters car-camp and plan day trips to paddle different sections of the river over a weekend.
 Credit: Thomas O'Keefe.
-STEP FIVE